NOEL-MNI/Automated_TLE_Lateralization/README.md

 ### 3. Blade Extraction

-The script is used in the following way (we recommend to use the nomenclature stated above):
+The script is used in the following way (we recommend using the nomenclature stated above):
 ```
 ./get_medial_surface \
 	${subfield_surface} \